Richest Cities in South Dakota (2026)

 Richest City in South Dakota

-The richest city in South Dakota is Glendale Colony in Spink County with an average household income of $348,429 as of 2022.
-While exceptionally affluent, Glendale Colony only has a population of 203 as of 2023.
-The richest city in South Dakota with at least 5,000 people is Brandon in Minnehaha County with an average household income of $122,682 as of 2022 and 10,958 people as of 2023 according to the most current Census data available (citation).
+The richest city in South Dakota is Mountain Plains in Lawrence County with an average household income of $372,092 as of 2024.
+While exceptionally affluent, Mountain Plains only has a population of 350 as of 2024.
+The richest city in South Dakota with at least 5,000 people is Brandon in Minnehaha County with an average household income of $135,230 as of 2024 and 10,996 people as of 2024 according to the most current Census data available (citation).

 Download the newest population data for South Dakota cities